shaunthom/shaunthom/README.md

-Hey there!
+Oh Hi there!
 I'm Shaun Thomas and I'm a graduate student in Data Science at SUNY, Buffalo.

 💻 I love to tell stories and tales through data using various tools